ryan-m-moreno/portfolio/index.md

 ```
 PODCAST
 ```
 To stay up-to-date with the latest in cybersecurity, I regularly listen to "CyberWire Daily."
-Additionally, I am an avid listener of "Darknet Diaries," and I am currently on episode 88 out of 159.
+Additionally, I am an avid listener of "Darknet Diaries".

 ![Branching](cyberwire.png)                                                                                                     ![Branching](darknetdiaries.png)